-The Educational Administrator 1 Certificate prepares educational leaders who are equipped to facilitate equitable access to engaging, rigorous and productive learning for all students and colleagues.
+The Educational Administrator I Certificate prepares educational leaders who are equipped to facilitate equitable access to engaging, rigorous and productive learning for all students and colleagues.
 Our view of leadership includes leading from the classroom as well as the traditional school administrator pathway.
-This six-course (18 unit), post-Master's program leads to Administrator 1 certification in the State of Maryland.
+This six-course (18 unit), post-Master's program leads to Administrator I certification in the State of Maryland.

 Program pathways include face-to-face on Towson's main campus, fully online and through cohort partnerships with several local school districts.

-This 6 course (18 unit) certificate is composed of the courses required for Administrator 1 certification.
+This is a six-course (18-unit) certificate comprised of the courses required for Administrator I certification for students who already have a master's degree.
 This certification is required in Maryland to become an assistant principal and principal and for many other positions with the responsibility of evaluating teachers.
-The program is designed for individuals possessing a master's degree but who have not completed these courses as part of the degree.

-This certificate includes the six courses (18 units) required by MSDE for certification as Administrator 1 (assistant principal or above and any position requiring the evaluation of personnel):
+This certificate includes the six courses (18 units) required by MSDE for certification as Administrator I (assistant principal or above and any position requiring the evaluation of personnel):

 |ILPD 603||LEGAL AND ETHICAL ISSUES IN EDUCATION||3|